lucia2007/tennis_buddies/README.md

 [Back to top](#contents)
 #### Add Buddy Profile
-The only information that is prefilled in this form is the user's email address.
-This is not an editable field.
-As regards an image, if the user does not provide one, a placeholder image will be used.
+All fields in the form are prefilled or have placeholder text to aid the user in filling the form.
+As regards the image, if the user does not provide one, a placeholder image will be used.

 The user can choose their level, availability, type of game, etc. In the future, they will also be able to say that their profile is not to appear in the catalague or in the searches (the backend functionality is not currently in place.)
+Also in the next version, the admin will have a right to approve a buddy profile and dismiss those that violate the code of conduct as defined by the club.

 ![Add Buddy Profile](./readme-images/add_buddy_details.png)
 [Add Buddy Success Message](/readme-images/add_buddy_success_message.png)